chromelyapps/cef-binaries-downloader/README.md

 Scripts to download CEF binaries from http://opensource.spotify.com/cefbuilds/index.html

 ### Usage
-Run chromelycef.exe on command line using the option below.
+Run chromelycef.exe or chromelycef.dll  on command line using the options below.
 You can get a release version from [binaries folder](https://github.com/chromelyapps/cef-binaries-downloader/tree/master/binaries).

 ### Using .NET chromelycef.dll